-- Utilizes much of the end of line, placemaking benefits from the Option 1, tail track on NW 26th Ave variation, but with the added value of a loop rather than a tail track - Includes exclusive single-track guideway on east side of NW 26th Ave between NW Wilson St and NW York St for end of line station and layover space - Requires property from ESCO, but provides opportunity to create signature pedestrian/transit plaza outside of main roadway traffic and avoids impacts to existing utilities in NW 26th Ave (including 20-inch water line) - Removes on-street parking on east side NW 26th Ave, and some on north side of NW Wilson St east of NW 26th Ave for track curves - Creates significant curb/ROW impacts at the northeast corner of NW Wilson St/NW 26th Ave, as well as significantly recessed stop bar - New signal needed at NW Wilson St/NW 26th Ave for streetcar movements
+- Utilizes much of the end of line, placemaking benefits from the Option 1, tail track on NW 26th Ave variation, but with the added value of a loop rather than a tail track - Includes exclusive single-track guideway on east side of NW 26th Ave between NW Wilson St and NW York St for end of line station ar The single track guideway is hard to picture. - Requires property from ESCO, but provides this exclusive Streetcar space? //transit plaza outside of main roadway traffic and avoids impacts to existing utilities in NW 26th Ave (including 20-inch water line) - Removes on-street parking on east side NW 26th Ave, and some on north side of NW Wilson St east of NW 26th Ave for Is this accurate?
+Any parking impacts at York?
+How about just stating - Creates significant curb. "removes on-street parking to accommodate track turns." well as significantly recessed stop bar which can have vehicle compliance issues. - New signal needed at NW Wilson St/NW 26th Ave for streetcar movements Why only 26th/Wilson?
+Not